 The only children available for adoption are older teens.

-It is true that many of the longest waiting children are older teens, but the average age of a child in Utah that is adopted from foster care is 5.2 years of age; once a child reaches the age of nine, their chance to be adopted diminishes dramatically.
+Many of the longest waiting children are indeed older teens, but the average age of a child in Utah that is adopted from foster care is 5.2 years of age; once a child reaches the age of nine, their chance to be adopted diminishes dramatically.
 To adopt a child under the age of nine, families must first be foster parents, and if the child does not return home, then the foster family can adopt.
 It’s called legal risk adoption or foster to adopt.

 I’ve heard it costs a lot of money to adopt.
 Is this true?